Incremental Intervention Effects in Studies with Dropout and Many Timepoints: Experiments

 For comparative purposes, we estimate the simple complete-case effect

 which relies on both non-compliance and drop-out being completely randomized.
-The value of $\widehat{\psi}_{CC}$ is 0.052 (5.2\%) for live birth and 0.012 (1.2\%) for pregnancy loss, both of which are close to the intention-to-treat estimates reported in \cite{schisterman2013randomised, schisterman2014preconception}.
+The value of $\widehat{\psi}_{CC}$ is 0.052 (5.2\%) for live birth and 0.012 (1.2\%) for pregnancy loss, both of which are close to the intention-to-treat estimates reported in \citet{schisterman2013randomised, schisterman2014preconception}.

 We give a brief discussion on why standard modeling approaches fail here.
-We found strong evidence of positivity violations in the EAGER dataset; as shown in Figure \ref{fig:ps-always-treated} in Section \ref{appendix:application-other-approaches} of the appendix, the average propensity score quickly drops to zero as $t$ grows.
-In other words, very few patients follow the protocol of taking aspirin late in the study.
-This makes it hard to imagine a realistic intervention in which \emph{all} participants would take aspirin at every time, as required in standard marginal structural models (MSMs) \citep{robins2000marginal}.
-In fact, when we model the effect curve by $\E[Y^{\overline{a}_T}] = m(\overline{a}_T;\beta) = \beta_0 + \sum_{t=1}^T \beta_{1t}a_t$ so that the coefficient for exposure can vary with time, then standard inverse-weighted MSM fits fail in the sense that no coefficient estimates can be found even for moderate values of $T$, e.g. $T = \sim 10$. (see Figure \ref{fig:ps-always-treated}-(b) in the appendix for a closer look).
+We found strong evidence of positivity violations in the EAGER dataset; as shown in Figure \ref{fig:ps-always-treated} in Appendix \ref{appendix:application-other-approaches}, the average propensity score quickly drops to zero as $t$ grows.
+This suggests that very few patients follow the given protocol of taking aspirin late in the study.
+Thus, it is unrealistic to use an intervention where \emph{all} participants would take aspirin at every time, as required in many standard models including the popular marginal structural models (MSMs) \citep{robins2000marginal}.
+In fact, when we modeled the effect curve by $\E[Y^{\overline{a}_T}] = m(\overline{a}_T;\beta) = \beta_0 + \sum_{t=1}^T \beta_{1t}a_t$ so that the coefficient for exposure can vary with time, then the standard inverse-weighted MSM fits failed and no coefficient estimates were found even for moderate values of $T = \sim 10$ (see Figure \ref{fig:ps-always-treated}-(b) in Appendix \ref{appendix:application-other-approaches} for a closer look).
 This positivity violation precludes other standard approaches for time-varying treatments as well.